bobwirka/pyMake/README.md

 - Generates and uses dependency data when compiling.

-## Why you might want to use pyMake and vscode
+## Why you might want to use pyMake and Visual Studio Code

 - IDE's hide configurations in complex XML or binary files
 - IDE's change, and can break projects
 - pyMake defines all project data in readable XML format
-- vscode is agnostic about build system
+- vscode is agnostic about a build system
 - vscode does a great job of analyzing code
 - vscode has features to build and debug both projects and pyMake itself
-- You can modify and debug pyMake.py if you need to add/delete a feature
+- You can modify and debug pyMake.py if you need to add/delete features

 ## Installation